The Soldier's Details

 Tamarkan was a large hospital camp and he died 22 June 1944 of dysentery and malaria aged 36 years.
 Harry Pickett reported he was at Tamarkan same as Mantle and had been talking with him about two days before he died.
 Mantle told Pickett he was feeling ‘bad’ and did not think he would make the grade.

 Pickett also recorded Mantle was all skin and bone and could not have weighed more than 6 stone.

 Phil Beilby who was at Tamarkan February 1944 reported several 2/4th members confirmed Mantle had been sick for a considerable time and death was not unexpected.
 Kearney was also at Tamarkan and had read his name on a Unit list.

 After the war Mantle’s remains were moved to Kanchanaburi War Cemetery were at least 90 men from 2/4th were laid to rest.

 Alfred (Norman) Mantle aged 18 years, occupation recorded as builder’s clerk, arrived in Western Australia onboard ‘Otranto’ on 8 February 1927 from London with his family made up of his parents and 3 brothers, Arthur (21) Insurance clerk, Frank 15 years and Peter 10 years both at school.

-As read in the death notices below, Mantle gave to his community.
+As read in the death notices below, Mantle was active in his community.